Research Guide: International Commercial Arbitration

-The United Nationals Conference on Trade and Development ("UNCTAD") website has a feature where one can obtain a list (as of June 1, 2013) of all the bilateral investment treaties entered into by a particular country, with date of signature and date of entry into force.
-The website also has a database of BITs which one can search by country--one can search for all BITs entered into by a particular country or search for a BIT between two specific countries.
+The United Nations Conference on Trade and Development's ("UNCTAD") website contains a database where one one can search all the bilateral investment treaties entered into by a particular country, with date of signature and date of entry into force.

 Individual countries will sometimes provide a list of their BITs.
 The list of BITs currently in force by the United States can be found at the website of the Trade Compliance Center, along with links to the text of such treaties.

 UNICITRAL keeps track of which countries have adopted ICA legislation consistent with the language of the Model Law.